rperryng/mean-stack-template/README.md

 ### What this is

-Setup takes way too long.
-This is the typical starting point I have for my single page MEAN stack applications.
+Setup takes way too long, so I made this basic starting point I use for my single page MEAN stack applications.
+Out of the box, you can get started with a NodeJS + ExpressJS backend wired up with a AngularJS/Less front end.
+Comes with all the scaffolding and gulp tasks already set up.

 ### How to use